Outdoor Fun

 Galveston

-After a hiatus, the Moody Garden’s signature event, Ice Land is back for 2022.
-Inside the 28,000 square foot insulated tent, Chinese ice carvers have been carved 2 million pounds of colored ice into magical scenes from the Gulf of Mexico and the Caribbean Sea.
-Visitors walk through the marine life scenes in jackets provided by Moody Gardens (feel free to bring your own) since the facility is kept at 9-degrees Fahrenheit.
+Inside the 28,000-square-foot insulated tent, Chinese ice carvers spent a month carving 2 million pounds of colored ice into magical scenes from around the world.
+For 2025, visitors will walk through Christmas scenes from around the world in jackets provided by Moody Gardens (feel free to bring your own) since the facility is kept at 9 degrees Fahrenheit.

-In addition to Ice Land: Ice Sculptures, A Caribbean Christmas visitors can take the Festival of Lights, a mile-long holiday themed trail with 2 million individual lights and sound-enhanced animated displays.
+In addition to Ice Land Christmas Around the Worldvisitors can take the Festival of Lights, a mile-long holiday-themed trail with 2 million individual lights and sound-enhanced animated displays.
 Families can also ice skate at a covered outdoor ice rink.
 Or slide down the Arctic Slide, an ice slide and take a ride on its train.

 Located at 1 Hope Blvd.
-Open daily from 4 p.m. to 9 p.m.
+Ice Land Christmas Around the World is open daily from Saturday, November 22 through Saturday, January 3, 2026.
+Admission is required for a specific time and date.
 Admission to the aquarium, the rainforest and the 4D theater is additional.
+Lodging is located.

 Moody Gardens at night